Effect of micronutrient fortified milk and cereal food for infants and children

 Malnutrition can be a problem in developing countries, especially for infants up to 2 years of age.
 In order to combat malnutrition, fortified food (such as milk or cereal products) may be advised as part of complementary feeding after 6 months of age.
 This review aimed to assess the impact of MMF milk and cereal food on the health outcomes of infants up to five years of age.
 Eighteen trials were included in this review, assessed for risk of bias using predefined forms.
 Results showed iron plus MMF to be more effective than single iron fortification for hematologic, and compared to non-fortified food, reduced risk of anemia as well as increased serum levels of vitamin A, but not of zinc.
 Evidence about functional health outcomes was inconclusive.

-Both sexes, Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Health, Neonates/infants, Neoplasms and hematologic conditions, Non-communicable diseases (all), Nutrition, Population displacement
+Both sexes (for groups of both male and female persons), Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Health, Neonates/infants, Neoplasms and hematologic conditions, Non-communicable diseases (all), Nutrition, Population displacement